telerik/winforms-docs/knowledge-base/converter-exception.md

 ![converter-exception 001](images/converter-exception001.png)

 Another approach is using version 15.7 where the converter is working (the converter works well with Visual Studio 2015 as well).

+>note Please note that this installs only the converter extension.
+The main Telerik UI for WinForms extension should be installed as well.
+It provides the menu in Visual Studio.